 What this does

 SWE-bench tests whether language models can fix real bugs in real repositories.
-Each task: apply a patch, run the test suite, see if the fix works.
+Each task applies a patch, runs the test suite, and checks if the fix works.

-You can run SWE-bench locally with Docker, but you’re limited by your machine’s resources.
+You can run SWE-bench locally with Docker, but your machine’s resources limit you.
 CoreWeave sandboxes let you run evaluations at scale on CoreWeave infrastructure.
 Spin up dozens or hundreds of sandboxes concurrently without managing any of it yourself.
-The script pulls pre-built images from Epoch AI’s registry on GHCR, so there’s no local Docker build step.
+The script pulls pre-built images from Epoch AI’s registry on GHCR, so no local Docker build step is needed.

 Setup